 First Time Borrowers

 If you are a first time borrower at PNC, you will need to complete a Master Promissory Note (MPN) and Loan Entrance Counseling before your loan(s) are disbursed (paid to your account).
 You can complete both your MPN and Loan Entrance Counseling at StudentLoans.gov.
-You will sign in with your federal Personal Identification Number (PIN); this is the same PIN you use to complete the Free Application for Federal Student Aid (FAFSA).
+You will sign in with your Federal Student Aid ID (FSA ID); this is the same FSA ID you use to complete the Free Application for Federal Student Aid (FAFSA).

 First year, first time borrowers will also have their first loan disbursement (for Federal Direct Stafford Loans) delayed by 30 days.
 This is a requirement by U.S. Department of Education.